-Student organizations wishing to operate in the name of Arkansas State Universitywww.asun.edu/student-leadership

-Newport use ASUN space or receive funds from the university or represent an organization on Student Government Association must be recognized by the Director of Student Support and Engagement office, annually.
-Contact the Director of Student Support and Engagement 870-512-7890 or studentsupport@asun.edu.
+Student organizations wishing to operate in the name of Arkansas State University-Newport use ASUN space or receive funds from the university or represent an organization on Student Government Association must be recognized by the Dean of Student Services/Division Operations office, annually.
+Contact the Dean of Student Services/Division Operations 870 512-7890 or studentsupport@asun.edu.